-MITIGATION MEASURE MONITORING AND REPORTING ACTIONS REPORTING REPORTING SCREDULE Measure 4.A.10-1b: The PVWMA shall use design elements to enhance visual integration of the proposed above-ground facilities with their surroundings.
-Proposed facilities shall be painted low-glare carth-tone colors that blend with the surrounding terrain.
-Review project plans to ensure that they include design elements such as low-glare earth-tone paint to visually integrated the proposed facilities with their surroundings.
-PVWMA Prior to final engineering design Measure 4.A.10-1c: The PVWMA shall ensure that its contractors restore disturbed areas along the pipeline alignment to their pre-project condition such that short-term construction disturbance does not result in long-term Prepare contract specifications for the construction contractor that require revegetation of disturbed areas along the pipeline alignment.
-PVWMA Prior to requesting construction bids visual impacts.
-Inspect construction areas to verify that disturbed natural areas are revegetated following construction.
+MITIGATION MEASURE MONITORING AND REPORTING ACTIONS MONITORING / REPORTING RESPONSIBILITY MONITORING / REPORTING SCHEDULE Measure 4.A.10-1b: The PVWMA shall use design elements to enhance visual integration of the proposed above-ground facilities with their surroundings.
+Proposed facilities shall be painted low-glare earth-tone colors that blend with the surrounding terrain.
+(1 Review project plans to ensure that they include design elements such as low-glare earth-tone paint to visually integrated the proposed facilities with their surroundings.
+PVWMA Prior to final engineering design Measure 4.A.10-1c: The PVWMA shall ensure that its contractors restore disturbed areas along the pipeline alignment to their pre-project condition such that short-term construction disturbance does not result in long-term visual impacts. (] Prepare contract specifications for the construction contractor that require revegetation of disturbed areas along the pipeline alignment.
+PVWMA Prior to requesting construction bids · · · 2) Inspect construction areas to verify that disturbed natural areas are revegetated following construction.
 If non-compliance is noted, notify the construction contractor of required actions and the deadline for compliance.
-PVWMA Following project construction Mitigation Measure 4.A.10-2 (Recommended): The PVWMA shall ensure that all exterior lighting if used is directed downward and oriented to insure that no light source is directly visible from neighboring residential Prepare contract specifications for the construction contractor that include exterior lighting mitigation listed in Measure 4.A.10-2.
-PVWMA Prior to requesting construction bids areas.
-If necessary, landscaping shall be provided around proposed facilities.
+PVWMA Following project construction Mitigation Measure 4.A.10-2 (Recommended): The PVWMA shall ensure that all exterior lighting if used is directed downward and oriented to insure that no light source is directly visible from neighboring residential areas.
+If necessive landersining the movided economed a Prepare contract specifications for the construction contractor that include exterior lighting mitigation listed in Measure 4.A.10-2.
+PVWMA Prior to requesting construction bids facilities.
+This vegetation shall be selected, placed, and maintained to facilities.
 This vegetation shall be selected, placed, and maintained to minimize off-site light and glare onto surrounding areas.
 In addition, highly reflective building materials and/or finishes shall not be used in the designs for proposed structures.
-2) Monitor construction activities to verify that the measures are implemented.
+2 Monitor construction activities to verify that the measures are implemented.
 If non-compliance is noted, notify the construction contractor of required actions and the deadline for compliance.
-PVWMA During and following construction ·
+PVWMA During and following construction